sara-nl/griddocs/source/index.rst

 Grid documentation
 ******************

-This wiki collects the documentation for using the ``Grid services`` at `SURFsara`_.
+The Grid wiki collects the documentation for using the ``Grid services`` at `SURFsara`_.
 The information in this tutorial will help you get started with the Grid, learn best techniques to successfully port your application to the Grid infrastructure and stay up-to-date with our system developments.

 .. sidebar:: Need help?